Where to buy Seal Meat

 Seal tataki with hibiscus powder and rasberry sauce.

-On the Magdalen Islands visit Boucherie Spécialisée Côte-à-Côte for a wide array of seal (loup-marin) products.
-For skilfully prepared seal dishes, check out Resto des Pas Perdus, Le Loufoque (try their delicious seal breakfast), Bistro Alpha, Bistro Accents, and Château Madelinot.
+In the Magdalen Islands, visit Boucherie Spécialisée Côte-à-Côte for a wide array of seal (loup-marin) products.
+For skilfully prepared seal dishes, check out Resto des Pas Perdus, Bistro Alpha, Bistro Accents, and Château Madelinot.

 Ready to prepare your own seal meat?
 Visit these grocery stores: